Complete Docker Guide: Learn How to Create and Manage Containers for Scalable Applications

 CMD [ "npm", "start" ]

-Here we can see an example showing a series of instructions that our DockerFile will have
+Here we can see an example showing a series of instructions that our Dockerfile will have

-• RUN: create the application with node:18.17-alpine
+- RUN: creates the application with node:18.17-alpine

 FROM node:18.17-alpine